ivanearisty/obsidian/Classes + Uni/PDS/Homeworks/Homework 1/Homework 1 PDS.md

 This way we allow an award to be won multiple times over, but still only once on a particular year.

 Plus, now the people nominated for an award are implicitly associated to the year they were nominated in.

+PS: I forgot to use camelCase, my bad.
 ### Section B

 #### Question